-Prepared by: Reviewed by:

-Rachel Chudnow, Ph.D.
-João Braga, Ph.D.

-Fisheries Scientist | Environmental Scientist | Data Analyst
+Prepared by: Signed Rachel Chudnow, Ph.D.
+Fisheries Scientist Reviewed by: Signed João Braga, Ph.D.
+Environmental Scientist / Data Analyst

-Adam Lewis, M.Sc., R.P.Bio.
+Signed Adam Lewis, M.Sc., R.P.Bio.
 President, Senior Fisheries Scientist

 Disclaimer:

 The material in this memorandum reflects the best judgement of Ecofish Research Ltd. in light of the information available at the time of preparation.
 Any use which a third party makes of this memorandum, or any reliance on or decisions made based on it, is the responsibility of such third parties.
 Ecofish Research Ltd. accepts no responsibility for damages, if any, suffered by any third party as a result of decisions or actions based on this memorandum.
 This memorandum is a controlled document.
 Any reproductions of this memorandum are uncontrolled and may not be the most recent revision.